Harriet White Fisher: First woman to drive around the world

-Initial reports prior to her setting off on the journey revealed her car was built in Bridgeport, Connecticut, it was 40 Horsepower with no special equipment.
-It was a four-seater and her planned companions were Harold Fisher Brooks (a relative), a chef named Albert, and a maid.
-She also traveled with a pet monkey, a Bull Terrier and a Pug.
-The planned route was to ship the car to England, travel to her Italian villa at Lake Como, and then on through Egypt, India, Japan and back to the United States A bon voyage party was announced in July 1909 at the Automobile Club of America and the party set off on July 19, 1909.
+Initial reports prior to her journey revealed that her four-seat car was built in Bridgeport, Connecticut, and had a 40-horsepower engine with no special equipment.
+Her planned companions were Harold Fisher Brooks (a relative), a chef named Albert, and a maid.
+She also traveled with a pet monkey, a Bull Terrier, and a Pug.
+The planned route was to ship the car to England, travel to her Italian villa at Lake Como, and then continue through Egypt, India, Japan, and back to the United States A bon voyage party was announced in July 1909 at the Automobile Club of America.
+The travelers set off on July 19, 1909.
 It was reported that she arrived at Lake Como by November 1909.
-A contemporary newspaper account, stated that Fisher and her entourage had completed their journey to their destination of Japan and that the travelers and the vehicle were back in San Francisco, California.
+A contemporary newspaper account stated that Fisher and her entourage had completed their journey to Japan and that the travelers and the vehicle were back in San Francisco, California.
 She arrived in Tarrytown, New York on August 16, 1910, completing her journey around the world.
 Fisher wrote a book about her adventure titled A Woman's World Tour in A Motor.

 Personal life

 Her first known marriage was to Clark Fisher.
 They were married in London, England on July 20, 1898.
 The report of their marriage in the Trenton Evening Times states the bride's name as Mrs. White, a widow who moved to Flushing, Queens in 1896.
 However, a later interview of Harriet Fisher, stated she was a "White" by birth and her mother was distantly related to her husband.
 Fisher died in 1903.
 She married again on April 27, 1912, to Silvano Alfredo Andrew, an officer in the Argentine Navy, in Manhattan.
-It was described as a quiet ceremony in the press because the groom's brother (Edgardes) had died on the Titanic a few days earlier.
+It was described as a quiet ceremony in the press because the groom's brother, Edgar Samuel Andrew had died on the Titanic a few days earlier.

 Fisher was an anti-suffragist and testified against women's suffrage in New Jersey in 1913.